Author: Dr. Jean-Paul Rodrigue, Dr. Theo Notteboom and Dr. Athanasios Pallis

 A. Geographical considerations

 Ports serve both ocean and land interests by supporting global trade and the articulation of maritime shipping networks.
 Maritime shipping networks can be flexible as ship assets can be repositioned, but ports are fixed in space.
 The geography of the port is derived from its site and situation.
-While the site relates to the nautical profile and the physical characteristics of the harbor, the situation is derived from the port centrality to major hinterland markets and its intermediacy to main shipping lanes.
+While the site relates to the nautical profile and the physical characteristics of the harbor, the situation is derived from the port’s centrality to major hinterland markets and its intermediacy to main shipping lanes.
 On the ocean side, it is beneficial for a port to be located near major maritime networks to allow access to foreland (overseas) areas.
 On the landside, close proximity to hinterland areas is also beneficial.
 Three relative states of oceanic and land port location conditions apply.

 First, when both shipping lane proximity and hinterland location centrality are well met, the port will likely succeed in its mission to serve shippers’ needs, given the necessary port infrastructure and effective management.
-Secondly, it may be that the foreland and hinterland conditions at each location are not equal, with one being superior to the other.
+Second, it may be that the foreland and hinterland conditions at each location are not equal, with one being superior to the other.
 In such cases, one condition may make up for a deficiency in the other.
 The lack of shipping lane proximity (foreland accessibility) may be offset by high hinterland centrality or access to a valuable resource.
 Alternatively, nearness to maritime networks may offset a land location of limited market opportunities.
 In both cases, ports may be peripheral to shipping lanes and overseas markets or land markets.
-Finally, in regards to relative location conditions, if ports lack both intermediacy and centrality, they are likely to offer a limited value proposition.
+Finally, in regard to relative location conditions, if ports lack both intermediacy and centrality, they are likely to offer a limited value proposition.

-The geography of ports takes shape at different scales, ranging locally from the port and its terminals to the global maritime shipping system.
+The geography of ports takes shape at different scales, ranging from the port and its terminals locally to the global maritime shipping system.
 Even if maritime shipping networks have a global dimension, ports are deeply regional or local entities.
 They are the interface between global and regional processes, taking advantage of sites suitable for maritime activities, which is a combination of the foreland (maritime side) and the hinterland (landside).
 These sites can be modified by adding infrastructures such as piers, docks, basins, and breakwaters, forming a harbor.
 Therefore, geography is at the core of the added value provided by maritime shipping, and ports are the locations generating this value.

 B. Historical considerations

-Ports through history were strongly associated with urban development and often the key driver of the function and rank of a city within regional and even long-distance shipping networks.
+Ports through history were strongly associated with urban development and were often the key driver of the function and rank of a city within regional and even long-distance shipping networks.
 Cities gained prominence because of their port and at times lost their prominence because of commercial and technical changes undermining their port.
 For instance, from the 10th to the 15th centuries, city-states such as Venice, Genoa, and Pisa competed to project their respective maritime power over the control of trade routes with Central Asia and the Middle East.
-Later, the fall of the Byzantium Empire and the search for new maritime trade routes enabled new seaports such as Lisbon and Barcelona to achieve primacy in the 17th century.
+Later, the fall of the Byzantine Empire and the search for new maritime trade routes enabled new seaports such as Lisbon and Barcelona to achieve primacy in the 17th century.

 Up to the industrial revolution, the balance between maritime connectivity and hinterland accessibility did not change much, implying that ports remained the most connected and commercially active locations compared to inland counterparts.
 The industrial revolution unleashed a series of changes for ports and maritime shipping.
 On the maritime side, with the introduction of steamships in the 19th century, capacity and steering limitations associated with sailships were removed, allowing for a change in network structure, with more direct and quick connections.
 The decline in cargo costs was linked with a surge in long-distance trade, particularly across the Atlantic.